Swamy-s-Tech-Skills-Academy-2026/az900-fundamentals-in-practice/CONTRIBUTING.md

 - This is a personal learning repository
 - Content is organized for exam preparation and practical application
-- Labs and exercises are included for hands-on practice
+- Exercises and examples are included for hands-on practice